-File system is currently the only officially supported storage, but there is also support for storing files in Amazon S3.
+File system is currently the only officially supported storage, but there are also support for storing files in Amazon S3 and Google Cloud Storage.

 File system storage

 The files are stored using a SHA1 hash of their URLs for the file names.